Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Results: Variation of Ly alpha signatures with different physical processes

 We explore our first strategy in this section.
 We investigate how gas and Ly$\alpha$ properties vary with different physics and whether our conclusions in \autoref{sec:case} are robust when studying different physical models.

 In \autoref{fig:diff_phys} we show the H~\textsc{i} column density, radial velocity, temperature and metallicity maps of selected snapshots in the RT, RTiMHD, and RTCRiMHD simulations, at both `high' and `low' redshift.
-We first focus on high z.
-In the RT simulation, the pre-SN feedback, mainly photoionization-heating, reduces the strength of SNe feedback by reducing the spatial clustering of the SNe \citep{Smith21b}.
-In RTiMHD, chunks of cold-phase gas are entrained in the CGM probably due to the protection by magnetic fields, especially at low $z$.
-In RTCRiMHD with streaming CR, we see the strongest feedback across our entire simulation suite \citep{Martin-Alvarez22}.
+We first focus on high $z$.
+In the RT simulation, the pre-SN feedback, mainly photoionization-heating, reduces the strength of SNe feedback by reducing the spatial clustering of the SNe \citep{Smith21b}.\footnote{A more detailed analysis of this is left for Martin-Alvarez (in prep).} In RTiMHD, chunks of cold-phase gas are entrained in the CGM probably due to the protection by magnetic fields, especially at low $z$.
+In particular, we do not see any low-density channel created.
+This means RTiMHD features the weakest feedback strength among all three runs.
+In RTCRiMHD with streaming CR, we see the strongest feedback across our entire simulation suite \citep{Martin-Alvarez23}.
 This results in a much smaller DLA cross section and several low density channels are created.
 The trends at low $z$ are similar, but RT has a stronger outflow event than at high $z$.
 This is because RT has the highest SFR at this epoch compared to the other two runs.

 \autoref{fig:lya_diff_phys} shows intrinsic and scattered Ly$\alpha$ images, SB profiles, intrinsic and scattered Ly$\alpha$ spectra for the same set of simulation runs and snapshots as in \autoref{fig:diff_phys}.
 In combination, they present a diverse set of Ly$\alpha$ signatures.
 We see different simulations have completely different intrinsic SB radial profiles, but similar scattered ones.
 This means the spatially broadening effect of resonant scattering is different in these simulations.
 Different simulations also have different Ly$\alpha$ spectra giving different values of line parameters.
-For example, for snapshots with a strong outflow (RTCRiMHD at low z), the Ly$\alpha$ spectra have large R2B, low $\sigma_{\rm red}$, whereas snapshots with a weak outflow (RT at high z) show the opposite.
+For example, for snapshots with a strong outflow (RTCRiMHD at low $z$), the Ly$\alpha$ spectra have large R2B, low $\sigma_{\rm red}$, whereas snapshots with a weak outflow (RT at high $z$) show the opposite.
 Significant LOS variations are present for all simulations for both Ly$\alpha$ SB profiles and spectra.
 We cannot identify systematic trends between Ly$\alpha$ signatures and different physical processes from this small sample of snapshots and LOS so we leave this problem for the statistical study in \autoref{ssec:statistical_studies}.

 We show the full-sky angular distribution of $\NHI$, $A_V$, $\fesclya$, $\fesclyc$, $L_{\rm Ly\alpha}$, $L_{\rm LyC}$ and various Ly$\alpha$ parameters in the form of healpix maps in \autoref{fig:ang_dist_diff_phys}.
 At `high' redshift, RT has a smooth distribution for all investigated quantities as the mild and consistent feedback is not effective at creating distinct low-density channels.
 Both RTiMHD and RTCRiMHD have large variations across different LOS as the strong and abrupt feedback creates distinct low-density channels.
 At `low' redshift, RT and RTiMHD have relatively smooth distributions as they both have entered the self-regulated phase.
 RTCRiMHD still features disruptive feedback giving large $\fesclya$ and $\fesclyc$.
 Among all these snapshots, we again see that $b_{\rm LAH}$ and R2B have a similar distribution to that of $\fesclya$ while $\vsep$ correlates with $\fesclyc$.
 We also see RT and RTiMHD have significantly higher $A_V$ than RTCRiMHD at both `high' and `low' redshift.